 How to Make a Pork and Mushroom Stew

 Make mashed potatoes (recipe here).
 I used 6 Yukon gold potatoes and I left out the roasted garlic for this recipe.

 Remove the silver skin from the pork tenderloin then cut into two-inch pieces.
 Pat dry with a paper towel then season the slices (both sides) with sea salt and freshly cracked pepper, to taste.
 Heat the olive oil and butter in a skillet over medium-high heat.
 Once the pan is HOT add the pork and sauté until brown on both sides, about 2 minutes per side.
 Remove pork to a plate; cover with a tin foil tent.

 Add the mushrooms, carrot, and shallots in the same skillet over medium heat.
 Cook until softened, 3-4 minutes.
 Stir in the flour and cook for 1 minute.

 Add the apple cider to the pan, scraping up any bits on the bottom of the pan, add the chicken broth; bring to a boil.
-Reduce heat to medium low.
-Add pork with residual juices and the minced thyme.
+Reduce heat to medium-low.
+Add pork with residual juices and minced thyme.
 Simmer stew until thickened, 5 minutes; taste and re-season with sea salt and freshly cracked pepper.
-Serve over mashed potatoes and top with thyme sprig and diced apples.
+Serve over mashed potatoes and top with a thyme sprig and diced apples.
 Enjoy.

 Click here for a printable version of this recipe – For the Love of Cooking.net